johnnion1/curriculum/foundations/javascript_basics/problem_solving.md

 - Does your program have a user interface?
 What will it look like?
 What functionality will the interface have?
 Sketch this out on paper.
 - What inputs will your program have?
 Will the user enter data or will you get input from somewhere else?
-- What's the desired output?
+- What's the desired outp
 - Given your inputs, what are the steps necessary to return the desired output?

 The last question is where you will write out an algorithm to solve the problem. <span id="algorithm">You can think of an algorithm as a recipe for solving a particular problem.
 It defines the steps that need to be taken by the computer to solve a problem in pseudocode.</span>